chaoran-chen/ethz-thesis/README.md

 ## Usage

+### Overleaf

+This was tested with [Overleaf](https://www.overleaf.com/) in October 2023.
+The logs revealed 0 errors and 9 warnings (which is pretty good for LaTeX?).

+### Local compilation

+It is unknown when this was last tested and whether it still works.

 - Install [TeXLive](https://www.tug.org/texlive/) or [MacTeX](http://www.tug.org/mactex/).
 - Clone this repository.
 - Run `make` from the top level directory to compile.